ninoNinkovic/LiveStamps/README.md

 ```

-###Time Stamps:
+###TimeStamps:

-Time is formatted according to the Python strftime() function and as such requires a special stamp key.
+Time is formatted according to the Python strftime() function and as such requires a special "tflag" key.
+Learn about available formatting flags at [www.strftime.org](http://strftime.org "Strftime")

+**Refer to the built-in strftime() reference for help with building new TimeStamps:**

 ```
 Right Click -> LiveStamps -> Help -> strftime() Reference
 ```

-Learn about available flags at [www.strftime.org](http://strftime.org "Strftime")

-Note the "auto" value, Which tells LiveStamps to grab the current time.
+**Note the "auto" value, which grabs the current local time as defined in settings**

 ```json
 "date": {